bitbank2/BitBang_I2C/README.txt

-The pin access functions can be wrapper functions for the native versions (e.g. on the nRF5 SDK) On AVR micros, the digitalWrite/digitalRead/pinMode functions are somewhat slow because they check the pin numbers against tables.
-A future version will include direct port access for greater efficiency.
+The pin access functions can be wrapper functions for the native versions (e.g. on the nRF5 SDK) On AVR micros, the digitalWrite/digitalRead/pinMode functions are somewhat slow because they check the pin numbers against tables and do other tasks.
+This library includes logic to speed that up.
+By specifying pin numbers as the port name + bit, the library will run considerably faster on AVR microcontrollers.
+For example, On the Arduino Uno (ATmega328P), I/O pin 9 is actually I/O Port B, bit 1.
+To use the direct pin method, you would specify the pin number as 0xB1.

 Usage:
 -----